 If you’re thinking of downsizing and making a move to a smaller house, you might want to check out the advice and real-life experience in these tiny house blogs.
 They’ll provide inspiration and motivation even if all you ever do is downsize!
 Continue reading “Tiny House Blogs”

 Think line drying is only for off-grid hippies or your grandma?
 Think again!
 Here are five line drying lies and the true tips behind them.
+This is line drying for busy people with real lives and families.
 Continue reading “5 Line Drying Lies”

 Several people have asked how I liked the homemade laundry soap and dryer balls and if they really work; you can read our original post with the recipe, etc. here.
 So, here’s our update!

 Yes, the homemade laundry soap works, even on my cloth diapers!
 The original recipe called for the castile soap Fels Naptha which ended up giving DH a rash so the last batch I made had a handmade goat milk soap in it.
 (No, I bought that one and didn’t make it myself.
 I still haven’t figured out how work soap making back into life after baby.)
 We all seem to be doing just fine after the switch and, to be honest, that Fels scent was really strong and it’s not the best soap out there ingredient wise.

 (Note – I did finally make a batch of this old fashioned lye soap recipe from Frugally Sustainable which isn’t super-fatted like most bathing soaps; being fatty is a fine quality in a bath soap, not so much in a laundry soap.
 This recipe creates a soap that doesn’t leave a residue, therefore it cleans a little bit better.)